JeffreyDavidsz/node-renewedvision-propresenter-api/README.md

 }
 ```

->> 'command' result will return the requested action/command.
+>> 'path' result will return the requested action's endpoint path in the API.
 This way you can see where the data is returning from.

 ### Constructors